nsidnev/fastapi-realworld-example-app/README.rst

    Is the server running locally and accepting connections on Unix domain socket "/tmp/.s.PGSQL.5432"?

-Ensure the DB_CONNECTION variable is set correctly in the `.env` file.
+Ensure the DATABASE_URL variable is set correctly in the `.env` file.
 It is most likely caused by POSTGRES_HOST not pointing to its localhost.

-   DB_CONNECTION=postgresql://postgres:postgres@0.0.0.0:5432/rwdb
+   DATABASE_URL=postgresql://postgres:postgres@0.0.0.0:5432/rwdb